Mathématique: The Set of All You Don't Know

 Oh god.

-It’s been months since Volker has heard classical music.
+It’s been months since Volker’s heard classical music.
 He adores it.
 He’s missed it.
 Like a limb he hadn’t known was gone.

 Really good, actually.

-Volker grabs Telford’s arm to prevent him from moving forward.
+Volker grabs Telford’s arm.
 They stand, perfectly still, just outside the elevator doors.

 They’re not alone in the room.
-There’s a girl with an explosion of dark curls sitting at the table closest to Rush, watching him play.
-There’s an exhausted-looking man in an apron a table away from her, looking at his phone.
-And, in the back of the room, near the elevators, sits Volker’s imaginary friend, his chair pushed back just enough to allow him to prop his feet on the immaculate white table cloth.
-Across from him, the other chair is pulled away from the edge of the table, as though someone else is sitting with him.
+A girl with a riot of dark curls sits at the table closest to Rush, watching him play.
+There’s an exhausted man in an apron a table away from her, lost in his phone.
+And, in the back of the room, near the elevators, sits Volker’s imaginary friend, his chair pushed back enough that he can prop his designer shoes on the immaculate white table cloth.
+Next to him, another chair is pulled away from the edge of the table, as though someone else sits with him.

 But the chair is empty.

 When he opens his eyes again, during a particularly impressive scalar flourish, Imaginary Rush is watching Actual Rush with his arms crossed over his chest.
-His entire outfit has turned Lantean—a gray white base with blue-green detailing.
+His outfit has turned Lantean—a gray-white base with blue-green detailing.
 He’s adopted a contemplative, faintly uncomfortable expression.
 Like he finds this experience to be a weird one.

 It’s occurred to him before.